digitalocean/marketplace-partners/marketplace_docs/build-an-image-fabric.md

 defined.
 If any command returns an error status the script will exit without completing.
 If this happens, review the script output and make appropriate adjustments.
 Note: For your final image build, ensure that the script has only been run once before creating your snapshot.

+4. img_check

+Upload and run the img_check.sh, capture the results, and then delete the script after running it.

+5. Snapshot

+Shutdown the Droplet with `shutdown now` command, and and then take a snapshot of the Droplet from your Control Panel.
+This is the image you'll submit to DigitalOcean Marketplace, so you'll need to take note of the account and the image name and date to give during submission.